aripnokihs/2241-CMPINF0010-Final-Project/README.md

 1. Fork the Project
 2. Commit your Changes (git commit -m 'Added some AmazingFeature')
-3. Push to the Main
+3. Open a new branch and push
 4. Send a Pull Request